naanai-app/backend/README.md

-# Place Recommendation Social Network API
+# NaaNai API

-A comprehensive backend application for a mobile place recommendation social network built with FastAPI, PostgreSQL, and Neo4j.
+A comprehensive backend application for a NaaNai mobile application built with FastAPI, PostgreSQL, and Neo4j.

 ## Features